-The Centifictionist is an online literary magazine that publishes powerful, compelling, and memorable international microfiction in 100 words or less.
+The Centifictionist is a biannual online literary magazine that publishes powerful, compelling, and memorable international microfiction in 100 words or less.

 The Centifictionist publishes two online issues per year, a Spring/Summer issue and a Fall/Winter issue.
 All issues of The Centifictionist will include thirty pieces of microfiction in each issue, with each individual piece being 100 words or less.

 The Centifictionist will also publish short interviews with each of the authors whose work will be included in upcoming issues (unless an individual author chooses not to be interviewed), and occasionally other tidbits as well.

 Some pieces that we like: